Kim Feth

 When hospitals push unsafe discharges, I stop them.
 When insurance companies deny what they owe, I don't take no for an answer.
 When medical bills are wrong—and most are—I dig in, demand proof, and refuse to let families get crushed.

-I hand families the roadmap the healthcare system never wanted them to have.
-I exist to solve problems healthcare creates, we stand in the gaps that patients fall through, and to get the hardest things done when it matters most.
+I give families the roadmap the healthcare system never wanted them to have.
+I stand in the gaps that patients fall through and get the hardest things done when it matters most.

-* A complex orthopedic injury, unexpected surgical complications, or a new spinal cord or brain injury and no clear path forward?
-I create a roadmap that honors the patient’s goals, respects the family’s resources, and avoids the pitfalls the system ignores.
+A complex orthopedic injury, unexpected surgical complications, or a new spinal cord or brain injury—with no clear path forward?
+I build a roadmap that honors the patient's goals, respects the family's resources, and avoids the pitfalls the system ignores.

-* Giving all your time and energy to a complex patient at the hospital, facility, or at home?
-I align on priorities, start working, and get things done to give you time and space to breathe.
+Giving all your time and energy to a complex patient at the hospital, facility, or at home?
+I figure out what matters most, get to work, and give you room to breathe.

-* You don’t have to guess if home is still safe for aging parents.
-I show you the strengths and risks and point to the right solutions—wether it’s more support at home or moving into care.
+Not sure if home is still safe for aging parents?
+I show you the strengths and the risks, and point to the right solutions—whether that's more support at home or a move into care.

-Because I’ve been on the inside as a medical social worker, I know the hard truths the system won’t tell you.
-I’m not afraid of tough conversations —whether that’s holding an insurance company accountable or telling your mom what she doesn’t want to hear about care planning.
+Because I've been on the inside as a medical social worker medical billing professional, I know the hard truths the system won't tell you.
+I'm not afraid of tough conversations—whether that's holding an insurance company accountable or telling your mom what she doesn't want to hear about care planning.

-How can I help?
 I take the problems no one else wants to touch, and I fix them.
 Not passively.
-But with truth, strategy, and relentless persistence.
+With truth, strategy, and relentless persistence.

 When hospitals push unsafe discharges, I stop them.
 When insurance companies deny what they owe, I don't take no for an answer.
 When medical bills are wrong—and most are—I dig in, demand proof, and refuse to let families get crushed.

-I hand families the roadmap the healthcare system never wanted them to have.
-I exist to solve problems healthcare creates, we stand in the gaps that patients fall through, and to get the hardest things done when it matters most.
+I give families the roadmap the healthcare system never wanted them to have.
+I stand in the gaps that patients fall through and get the hardest things done when it matters most.

-* A complex orthopedic injury, unexpected surgical complications, or a new spinal cord or brain injury and no clear path forward?
-I create a roadmap that honors the patient’s goals, respects the family’s resources, and avoids the pitfalls the system ignores.
+A complex orthopedic injury, unexpected surgical complications, or a new spinal cord or brain injury—with no clear path forward?
+I build a roadmap that honors the patient's goals, respects the family's resources, and avoids the pitfalls the system ignores.

-* Giving all your time and energy to a complex patient at the hospital, facility, or at home?
-I align on priorities, start working, and get things done to give you time and space to breathe.
+Giving all your time and energy to a complex patient at the hospital, facility, or at home?
+I figure out what matters most, get to work, and give you room to breathe.

-* You don’t have to guess if home is still safe for aging parents.
-I show you the strengths and risks and point to the right solutions—wether it’s more support at home or moving into care.
+Not sure if home is still safe for aging parents?
+I show you the strengths and the risks, and point to the right solutions—whether that's more support at home or a move into care.

-Because I’ve been on the inside as a medical social worker, I know the hard truths the system won’t tell you.
-I’m not afraid of tough conversations —whether that’s holding an insurance company accountable or telling your mom what she doesn’t want to hear about care planning.
+Because I've been on the inside as a medical social worker medical billing professional, I know the hard truths the system won't tell you.
+I'm not afraid of tough conversations—whether that's holding an insurance company accountable or telling your mom what she doesn't want to hear about care planning.

-How can I help?
 I take the problems no one else wants to touch, and I fix them.
 Not passively.
-But with truth, strategy, and relentless persistence.
+With truth, strategy, and relentless persistence.

 Important Information About Me